FAQ

 Are practice app questions the same as the real theory test?

-Reputable practice apps (including ours) draw from the official DVSA revision question bank, so the topics, format and difficulty match the real test.
-The actual test randomly selects 50 questions from a much larger pool — the published revision book runs to 750+ questions for the car test — and wording can vary slightly between practice and the live exam.
+Reputable practice apps (including ours) draw from the DVSA revision question bank, so the topics, format and difficulty match the real test — but practice material is revision, not a copy of the live paper.
+The real car test is 50 multiple-choice questions in 57 minutes, and three of those questions are about a short silent video showing a normal driving situation.
+Wording can vary slightly between practice and the live exam.
 Practice covers the full syllabus and answer patterns, but you will not see an identical paper.

 What’s the difference between the car and motorcycle theory tests?